Think about what role you would like to volunteer for at Camp!

 Q: I want to volunteer at camp but I am not a woman.

 A: Also not a problem.
-Our male-identified allies can help on our food crew, front desk, and behind the scenes in many ways.
-We do reserve our mentorship roles for female-identified volunteers (and we are trans-inclusive), but fully welcome male-identified folks to our team.
+Allies of all genders can help on our food crew, and behind the scenes in many ways.
+We do reserve our mentorship roles for women volunteers (we are a trans-inclusive organization), but fully welcome male-identified folks to our team in supporting roles.

 Q: I have never worked with children or youth.
 Is that okay?

 A: While experience with children and youth is an asset, all we ask is that you come with a positive attitude, and a willingness to engage and communicate with our campers in a supportive way.
 If you are new to camp, we will most likely pair you up with someone more experienced if you are a band coach or manager.
 And once you start working with campers, you’ll realize that it’s the funnest thing in the world, and you’ll never want to stop.

 Q: Will I get breaks at camp?
 When can I eat?

 A: Yes!
 We provide lunch for all of our volunteers, as well as a volunteer chillout room with coffee and snacks.
 We definitely encourage taking breaks.
 You will very rarely be the only adult working with campers, so you can always check in with the other volunteers working with your group, and ask to take break when you need it.